Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Experiments

 \subsubsection{Adapted Adversarial Attack Methods}

 We adapt the adversarial attack methods {BIM} \cite{kurakin2016adversarial}, {DIM} \cite{xie2019improving}, {MIM} \cite{dong2018boosting}, and NIM~\cite{lin2019nesterov} into this task, using the proposed modifications.
 We denote these adapted methods as \textbf{Ada-BIM}, \textbf{Ada-DIM}, \textbf{Ada-MIM}, and \textbf{Ada-NIM}, respectively.
-Moreover, inspired by~\cite{1672377,wang2021feature}, we incorporate operations of spectrum transformation and gradients average into DIM to improve the robustness.
+Moreover, inspired by~\cite{1672377,wang2021feature}, we incorporate operations of spectrum transformation and gradient averaging operations into DIM to improve the robustness.
 We term this incorporation as \textbf{Ada-DIM++}.
-Note that spectrum transformation aims to enhance data diversity by randomly augmenting their frequency maps and gradients average stables the attack direction.
+Note that spectrum transformation increases data diversity by randomly modifying the frequency components of the input, while gradient averaging helps stabilize the attack direction.